VW taps Brazil growth with new model to challenge Fiat, GM

 VW admitted in September 2015 that it had used illegal software to cheat U.S. diesel emissions tests, sparking the biggest business crisis in its 80-year history and saddling it with a $30 billion bill.

-The new four-door Virtus, to be built at Anchieta near Sao Paulo, is one of the first cars to be spawned from a new localised version of the MQB modular platform that underpins most of the VW group’s small and medium front-wheel-drive models.
+The new four-door model, to be built at Anchieta, VW’s first-ever plant outside Germany, is one of the first cars to be spawned from a new localised version of the MQB modular platform that underpins most of the VW group’s small and medium front-wheel-drive models.

-The carmaker said it spent 660 million euros modernising the 60-year-old factory, VW’s first plant outside Germany, where the Virtus and Polo will be assembled.

 Market research firm IHS expects VW’s new models to help narrow the sales gap with market leaders Chevrolet and Fiat.